 Helen outlived him by 17 years.
 Toward the end, she became a resident of LaFayette Manor in Uniontown.
 She succumbed there at age 89 on April 26, 2010, with interment in Normalville Cemetery.
 An obituary was printed in the Daily Courier.

 Daughter Kathleen Rae Ohler (1953-2013) was born on St. Patrick's Day 1953 in Mount Pleasant, Westmoreland County.
-As a young woman, she worked for Montgomery Ward in the Laurel Mall in Uniontown and remained there for three decades.
+As a young woman, she worked in sales for Montgomery Ward in the Laurel Mall in Uniontown and remained there for three decades.
 On Nov.
-27, 1976, in nuptials held at the Church of the Open Door in Connellsville, she wedded Walter F. Pratt ( ? - ? ), son of William C. Pratt of Uniontown.
+27, 1976, in nuptials held at the Church of the Open Door in Connellsville, she wedded Walter Findley Pratt (1952- ? ), son of William C. Pratt of Uniontown.
 Rev. Samuel N. Harper officiated, and the wedding reception was held in the Carnegie Free Library of Connellsville.
 News of the wedding was printed in the Connellsville Daily Courier.
 The couple lived in Connellsville.
 A graduate of the Fayette Institute of Commerce and Technology, Walter was employed by Goodwill Industries of Fayette County.
 They were the parents of William Pratt.
 Over the years, the Pratts were members of the church in which they were wed.
 Sadly, Kathleen died at the age of 60 in Highland Hospital on May 14, 2013, with an obituary printed in the Daily Courier.

 ~ Daughter Mildred Irene (Burkholder) Herbert ~